Intuit Developer Terms of Service

 Securely Delete means deleting data such that the entirety of the data is permanently sanitized, deleted and unrecoverable from any and all media.

-Territory means the countries for which the Developer Application is authorized to access the Developer Platform and which are identified and approved during Enrollment, if applicable.
+Territory means the countries for which the Developer Application is authorized to access the Intuit Developer Platform, and which are identified and approved during Enrollment, if applicable.

 User means an individual or entity who uses the Intuit Developer Application who is commonly referred to as “consumer”, “customer”, “end-user” or “user” who authorizes the collection of their data and who may be a user of Intuit’s products and services and/or your products and services.

-User Data means any data, including Personal Information, accessible through the Developer Platform that relates to or identifies a User which may include financial, identification, location, login credentials (e.g., user name, password, email address) and other details and information about a User.
+User Data means any data, including Personal Information, accessible through the Intuit Developer Platform that relates to or identifies a User which may include financial, identification, location, login credentials (e.g., username, password, email address) and other details and information about a User.

-Workspace means a dedicated virtual environment provided in the Developer Platform specifically configured to support Developers in the development, testing, management, and deployment of Developer Applications and which facilitates collaboration among Authorized Users.
+Workspace, also referred to as Developer Workspace, means a dedicated virtual environment provided in the Intuit Developer Platform specifically configured to support Developers in the development, testing, management, and deployment of Developer Applications and which facilitates collaboration among Authorized Users.
 The Workspace is equipped with features such as version control, testing utilities, and deployment capabilities to provide seamless transitions from the development phase to production and to optimize project management.